Crimea attacks: Port of Sevastopol

-Drone attack on Sevastopol
+On 21 September, a maritime drone was discovered on Soldatsky Beach in Kozacha Bay, Sevastopol.
+It was examined, then towed out to sea and blown up.

-On 29 October the Sevastopol Naval Base, occupied by Russia, was attacked by unmanned surface vehicles and aerial drones.
-According to the Russian TASS, at 4:20 am on October 29, a strong explosion sounded, after which several more "claps" were heard.
+On 29 October, the Russian-occupied Sevastopol Naval Base was attacked by unmanned surface vehicles and aerial drones.
+According to the Russian TASS, at 4:20 am on 29 October, a strong explosion sounded, after which several more "claps" were heard.
 Videos began to circulate in Telegram channels showing black smoke over Sevastopol and explosions could be heard.
 Nine UAVs and seven USVs took part in the attack, according to Russian officials.
 GeoConfirmed analysts believe that between six and eight drones participated in the attack on Russian ships and that they hit at least three ships; two naval drones were most likely destroyed.
 One of the ships that appeared to be damaged in videos was the Admiral Makarov, Russia's Black Sea Fleet new flagship, following the sinking of the Moskva.

 Following the attacks the Russian authorities shut down broadcast from the city's surveillance cameras, saying that they "give the enemy an opportunity to detect the city's defense systems", and prohibited entry of boats into the Sevastopol Bay.
-Russia accused Ukraine and the United Kingdom of being involved in the preparation of the attacks, with Russian representatives saying that the attack was "carried out under the leadership of British specialists who are in the city of Ochakiv (Mykolaiv region) of Ukraine", Russian authorities also claimed that the same unit of "British specialists" was involved in the "terrorist act in the Baltic Sea", when the gas pipelines "Nord Stream" and "Nord Stream - 2" were blown up.
+Russia accused Ukraine and the United Kingdom of being involved in the preparation of the attacks, with Russian representatives saying that the attack was "carried out under the leadership of British specialists who are in the city of Ochakiv (Mykolaiv region) of Ukraine", Russian authorities also claimed that the same unit of "British specialists" was involved in the "terrorist act in the Baltic Sea", when the gas pipelines "Nord Stream" and "Nord Stream – 2" were blown up.
 The UK Ministry of Defence responded, saying Russia was "peddling lies on an epic scale".
 After the attack, Russia suspended its participation in the Black Sea Grain Initiative for four days.
 Grain ships continued to sail from Ukraine despite the Russian announcement.
 Before these events, Ukraine had warned about possible Russian plans to withdraw from the agreement.

-November

-On November 22, several explosions were reported on Sevastopol, witnesses reported that anti-air systems activated, maritime traffic had to be stopped as a result. local officials later reported that 2 drones had been destroyed during the alleged attack, and that another attack had been repelled over the Black Sea, no casualties or significant damage were reported.
+On 22 November, several explosions were reported on Sevastopol, witnesses reported that anti-air systems activated, maritime traffic had to be stopped as a result. local officials later reported that two drones had been destroyed during the alleged attack, and that another attack had been repelled over the Black Sea, no casualties or significant damage were reported.

-December

-On December 10, explosions were reported in Sevastopol, anti-air systems reportedly activated.
-On December 30, explosions were reported yet again in Sevastopol, anti air systems and Russian planes reportedly intercepted a rocket over the sea.
+On 10 December, explosions were reported in Sevastopol, and anti-air systems reportedly activated.
+On 30 December, explosions were reported yet again in Sevastopol, anti-air systems and Russian planes reportedly intercepted a rocket over the sea.